selfishprimate/curated-design-resources/README.md

 - [Proto.io](https://proto.io/): Prototypes that feel real.
 - [UXPin](https://www.uxpin.com/): Design and manage your entire UX/UI project in one tool.
 - [Wireframe](https://www.uxpin.com/): A design tool fine-tuned for wireframing.

-## Responsive Design

-- [Media Queries](https://mediaqueri.es/): A handy tool that helps designers examine the responsiveness of a variety of web sites.

 ## Stock Photos